oracle/node-oracledb/doc/src/user_guide/installation.rst

    Windows users will require the `Visual Studio 2017 Redistributable <https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170>`__.

--  If a pre-built binary is not available, you will need to build from source code.
+-  If a pre-built binary is not available, you will need to build from the source code.
 Review the :ref:`prerequisites <github>` and add ``https://github.com/oracle/node-oracledb/releases/download/v5.5.0/oracledb-src-5.5.0.tgz`` to your ``package.json`` dependencies or run